Working moms are more productive than ever, but you don't have to do it all. That's exactly why you need to prioritize self-care.

 So go ahead and feel accomplished by crossing one thing off your list today and saving the rest for another day.
 Go ahead and ask for help.
 Go ahead and give yourself a day off.
 (Does that even happen IRL?)
 Go ahead and give yourself permission to dream and to be inspired and to be creative.

 Your self-care matters just as much as everyone else’s self-care.
-Stand up for your self-care, mama.
+It's time we stand up for our self-care by prioritizing it.

 Practice It: Mantra: “Just Because I Can, Doesn’t Mean I Should”

 This mantra popped into my mind recently in the middle of a busy weekday.
-Since then, I've had a renewed clarity that not everything I think needs to get done actually needs to get done or needs to get done right now.
+Since then, I've had a renewed clarity that not everything I think needs to get done actually needs to be completed or needs to get done right now.
 I am the creator of my day and I can design a more calm day.

 I can take responsibility for my decisions, and that’s empowering.